 The successful candidates will take office on the day after the Electoral Officer gives their official notification of the result of the election.
 However, no person is permitted to act as a member of the council before making a declaration.
-This declaration will be made at the inaugural meeting, which has been set down for 24 October 2019.
+This declaration will be made at the inaugural meeting, which will occur in late October.
+Newly elected members will be contacted by staff with the key dates.